 Nowadays most people can’t imagine life without the Internet.
 And because of that growing audience, web design has seen many advancements for the better.

-The Web Design Museum is an online archive of screenshots from older sites dating back through 1995-2005+.
+The Web Design Museum is an online archive of screenshots from older sites dating back to 1995.
 This was the first major decade of the consumer web and it’s fun to see how many sites followed these now-outdated trends.

 For browsing the museum you have a few options.